thesems/minimal-blogging-cms/README.md

-# micro-blogger with Golang's html/template, htmx, tailwindcss
+# micro-blogger - powered by Golang + HTMX!

 Note: this is a study project and is only meant to give you ideas or serve for educational purposes.
 For this reason, certain things might